NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-in-visual-studio.md

 Once installed, refer to the package in code with `using <namespace>` where \<namespace\> is specific to the package you're using.
 Once the reference is made, you can call the package through its API.

 > [!Tip]
 > **Start with nuget.org**: Browsing *nuget.org* is how .NET developers typically find components they can reuse in their own applications.
 You can search *nuget.org* directly or find and install packages within Visual Studio as shown in this article.
+For general information, see [Find and evaluate NuGet packages](../consume-packages/finding-and-choosing-packages.md).

 ## Prerequisites